ozsharfr/ice_breaker/README.md

 - **Virtual Keys** - Create virtual keys with fine-grained access controls to decide which users/system components have access to which LLMs without exposing the underlying secrets.
 - **Caching** - Integrate a caching layer to reduce the number of calls to the LLMs and improve the performance of your application while reducing costs.
 We support both Simple and Semantic caching with Redis.
 - **Tracing** - Track and trace all your LLM calls, monitor requests and responses, and track cost and latencies of your LLM usage using Langfuse.
-- **PII Masking** - Mask PII/PHI data in your LLM calls to avoid sensitive information being exposed to the LLM providers.

 ![LLM Gateway Overview](docs/images/high-level-overview.png "LLM Gateway Overview")